-- Campus resources for academic support, including academic counseling information - Chapter resources for academic support, such as a list of members' majors/areas of study, members willing to serve as tutors, etc. - Study tips and time management skills (see RESOURCES) - Requirements for scholastic good standing included in chapter bylaws and standing rules and Fraternity policies. - Information regarding Delta Gamma Foundation merit-based undergraduate scholarships and graduate fellowships.
+- Campus resources for academic support, including academic counseling information - Chapter resources for academic support, such as a list of members' majors/areas of study, members willing to serve as tutors, etc. - Study tips and time management skills (see RESOURCES) - Requirements for scholastic good standing included in chapter bylaws and standing rules and Fraternity policies. - Information regarding Delta Gamma Scholarships, Fellowships and Loans.